 Round a turn and you might find a Rodin.

 Or a Keith Haring

 Or a new artist.
 I found works in a similar style sprinkled throughout the garden but no listing on the map.
 These stylized human forms were throwing themselves into life with every ounce of their being.
 You round a corner on a narrow path and one jumps up at you.

 The scale varied but the energy and style of the form stayed constant.

-I wanted to know whose work this was so when we left, I asked at the lady at the front desk.
-She opened a drawer, sorted through some things and pulled out the card of Mariano Fuga.
+I wanted to know whose work this was so when we left, I asked the lady at the front desk.
+She opened a drawer, sorted through some things, and pulled out the card of Mariano Fuga.